 Timothy: “So this entire area is a designated national park.
 What are some of its features?”

 Morita: “Undeniably, it’s the volcanic nature of the mountains that you can not just see, but feel.
-The caldera formed from the eruption of Mount Aso is said to be amongst the largest in the world, with a length of 18km from east to west, and 25km from north to south.
+The caldera formed from the eruption of Mount Aso is said to be amongst the largest in the world, with a length of 18km from east to west and 25km from north to south.
 Remnants from the eruption, such as piled-up volcanic ash, caused part of the mountain to collapse, resulting in the formation of a gigantic crater in the center of the volcanic cones.
 That is what is now the caldera.
-It has a unique terrain surrounded by the outer rim, and a spectacular sight of vast expanses of grass and smoke rising from the central crater.”
+It has a unique terrain surrounded by the outer rim and spectacular sight of vast expanses of grass and smoke rising from the central crater.”

 Timothy: “I heard that cattle are also pastured around this caldera.”